-Anonymous asked: Why October?
+Anonymous said: Why October?
 Why such a long gap in between walks?
 I'm just curious - do you/have you worked with any community agencies/organizations to organize slutwalk?

 The first walk originated in-line with an on-campus project, but we found that the turnout of the event was low due to it falling after exams ended and students had already left for the summer.
 As well, as students ourself, we found April to be too hectic of a time to try to organize and plan SlutWalk parallel with trying to succeed in our studies.
 We are working in partnership with Women in Crisis of Guelph and Wellington County as of right now, although following this school season we will be beginning to work on planning SlutWalk Guelph and hope to create more allies in the process.
 SlutWalk happening in October is partially due to this partnership, as we are running it the week following Take Back the Night, hopefully creating 10 days of events in between hosted by community partners on related topic.
 As well, we feel early October will be a better time to reach the student population as well as Guelph’s population at the same time, and hopefully the weather will be warmer!

 If you have any more questions or concerned, or want to get involved with the SlutWalk Guelph movement, please do not hesitate to contact us at firstname.lastname@example.org